Joshuah143/philosophy_IA/README.md

 - Josh

-If you have any questions at all email me at joshua@himmens.com
+If you have any questions at all email me at joshua@himmens.com.
+If that email doesnt work, check out https://github.com/Joshuah143.

+It's archived beacuse I have submitted it to the IBO so I cant make changes.